liberland/Constitution/Liberland-constitution.md

 ### ARTICLE VI: FREEDOM OF SPEECH

-### THE FREEDOM OF SPEECH AND EXPRESSION SHALL BE SECURED
+#### THE FREEDOM OF EXPRESSION AND ACCESS TO INFORMATION SHALL BE SECURED

 * **§VI.1.** No law shall regulate any printed materials, radio, television, the Internet or any other medium of exchange of information; no law shall regulate the rules concerning uploading, transmitting, displaying, accessing and/or publishing such information; nor shall any law introduce licensing and/or registration to infringe upon these rights; nothing in this provision shall prevent the Assembly from protecting the interests of Minors and/or those lacking mental capacity; publishing and/or sharing information classified as state secret or related to the work of Agents of Law Enforcement operating undercover pursuant to a Warrant shall be subject to control as described in this Constitution.
 * **§VI.2.** No law shall abridge the freedom of thought and expression thereof; no Person shall be convicted of any criminal offence for any statement of opinion, whether offensive or otherwise; free expression shall be allowed in all public areas within the Free Republic of Liberland.